biomechatronics001/BiomechatronicsLab-DocDemo/docs/index.rst

 #.
 Install ``sphinx 7.1.2`` and ``sphinx-book-theme 1.1.1`` into your selected python environment by executing ``/path/to/your/python/executable -m pip install sphinx==7.1.2 sphinx-book-theme==1.1.1``.
 If you are using a virtual environment, activate it first and then execute ``conda install sphinx==7.1.2 sphinx-book-theme==1.1.1``.
 Sphinx is the rendering engine.

 #.
 Go to the ``Extensions`` tab on the left panel of VSCode.
 Install the ``Python`` extension by Microsoft and any subsequent extensions it prompts you to install.
 Then install ``Live Preview`` extension by Microsoft.
 Then install ``reStructuredText`` extension from LeXtudio Inc. Then install ``reStructuredText Syntax Highlighting`` extension from Trond Snekvik if VSCode doesn't automatically prompt you to do so.
-In the end, VSCode should also prompt you to install ``esbonio``, please also install it.
+In the end, VSCode should also prompt you to install ``esbonio`` and ``Preview engine``, please also install it.

    .. image:: /img/vscode_restructuredtext_plugins.png
       :align: center